-- Electric Vehicle Charging Station: A physical device that connects an electric vehicle to a source of electricity to transfer electric energy to a battery or other energy storage device in an electric or hybrid vehicle.
-(Added 11-18-19) - Eligible Household: Any household whose total income does not exceed eighty (80) percent of the Area Median Income of households in the Boston Standard Metropolitan Statistical Area adjusted for family size, or such other equivalent income standard as may be determined by the Medway Affordable Housing Trust.
+- Electric Vehicle (EV): An automotive-type vehicle for on-road use, such as passenger, automobiles, buses, trucks, vans, neighborhood electric vehicles, electric motorcycles, and the like, primarily powered by an electric motor that draws current from a rechargeable storage battery, fuel cell, photovoltaic array, or other source of electric current.
+(Added 5-8-2023) - Electric Vehicle Charging Station: A physical device that connects an electric vehicle to a source of electricity to transfer electric energy to a battery or other energy storage device in an electric or hybrid vehicle.
+(Added 11-18-19) - Electric Vehicle Ready Parking Space ("EV Ready Space"): A designated parking space which is provided with wiring and electrical service located within 6 feet of the parking space that is sufficient to provide AC Level 2 or better EV charging, as defined by Standard SAE J1772 for EVSE servicing electric vehicles.
+(Added 5-8-2023) - Electric Vehicle Supply Equipment (EVSE): The conductors, including the ungrounded, grounded, and equipment grounding conductors, and the Electric Vehicle connectors, attachment plugs, and all other fittings, devices, power outlets, or apparatus installed specifically for the purpose of transferring energy between the premises wiring and the Electric Vehicle.
+(Added 5-8-2023) - Eligible Household: Any household whose total income does not exceed eighty (80) percent of the Area Median Income of households in the Boston Standard Metropolitan Statistical Area adjusted for family size, or such other equivalent income standard as may be determined by the Medway Affordable Housing Trust.
 Also referred to as Qualified Purchasers and Renters.
 (Added 5-8-17) - Establishment: A separate and distinct use, business, enterprise, institution, or organization occupying space within a building.